-- Outdoor ‘Pop up’ Café is offering limited take away food service for the summer, tea, coffee and snacks
+- Outdoor ‘Pop up’ Café is offering limited take away food service – tea, coffee, cake and snacks

 - Trained and expert guides will escort you through the beautiful underground world of Poole’s cavern in a small group and at a relaxed pace to enjoy this ‘Wonder of the Peak District’